hienluu/llm-prompt-engineering-workshop/hands-on-exercise.md

 #### Output
 * Part #1
+  * summarize the data
   * key insights along with suggested visualization
+  * recommended action based on the insights
 * Part #2
   *  Discount impact on revenue per unit
   *  Regional variance in revenue efficiency